 - On long trips take a break every 100 miles or two hours.
 Allow plenty of time to get to your final destination.

 - Use the “buddy system” so you can change drivers when needed.

 - If you have been up for 24 hours or more, do not drive.
-It just isn’t safe for you and all others on the road.
-Get a good night’s sleep before you travel.
+It is not safe for you and all others on the road.
+Get adequate rest before you travel.

 - You can drink caffeine to increase alertness; two cups of coffee can increase alertness for several hours.